Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

     Party party = await _register.GetParty(int.Parse(instance.InstanceOwner.PartyId))
     ```

-    Two checks are done to decide the authentification of a iser.
+    Two checks are done to decide the authorization of a user.
     First it is verified that the party object has a defined organization number,
     if this is not the case and the user is not representing an organization he is not authorized.